KyleM157/jettywatch/index.markdown

 ### Looking Ahead

 The next time period to watch is around 12/19 for another (hopefully better directed) south swell.
 This has been trending worse, unfortunately.
 If the trend holds, there won't be surf during this time period.
+See my post [here](/2025/12/12/Model-Divergence) for more information.

 The end of the month looks pretty active but there's not much to get excited about.
 We could see a fun but small-moderately sized around 12/20 that could be a little bit better directed than this past swell.
 It's likely to be short period and will fade quickly.
 Following that, we could see some trade-wind-like swell around Christmas with light southerly sideshore winds.